 Effective work follows principles which are even more important when working remotely.

 Since almost 3 months I’m working from home now.
-Although it felt strange at the beginning I really got used to it by now.
-As additional handicap this new homeoffice experience came along with being at home while also everyone else was at home too, both colleagues and family.
+Although it felt strange at the beginning, I really got used to it by now.
+As additional handicap this new home-office experience came along with being at home while also everyone else was at home too, both colleagues and family.

-Everyone who has younger kids (or any other “sometimes loud and demanding” lifeform) surely has experienced similar difficulties and some new needed level of stress resistance 🙂
+Everyone who has younger kids (or any other “sometimes loud and demanding” lifeform) surely has experienced similar difficulties and some new needed level of stress resistance π

 In my experience we got used to it around 2 weeks into our isolation.
-And now it’s hard to even imagine going back to a 5 days in the office week.
+And now it’s hard to even imagine going back to a 5-days-in-the-office week.

 Imagine this would have happened in the 90’s.
 Would have been a very different picture in my opinion.